jvoros/patientassignmenttool-core/README.md

 Using Immer, you also get [patches](https://immerjs.github.io/immer/patches)!
 We can just store the `inversePatches` necessary to undo any event.
 This makes implementing undos trivial.
 This also makes the state object waaaaaaay smaller than holding the entire state in each event.

+### Hydrate

+The final innovation is hydrating the board before sending it to the client.
+The board document is structured in the optimal way for Immer but this isn't the best for the client.
+Hydrating the board puts complete `shift` and `event` objects at the appropriate places in the board.
+It also breaks `zones` into `zoneList1` and `zoneList2` for display in the client.
+This molds the board object into something easier to work with on the front end.

+The hydrated board is fetched with `getBoardHydrated()`.

 ## App Flow in this Version

 1. On startup, server gets site from database.